TheCatalysts/travel-planner/README.md

 How AI was used
 ---------------

-- AI (ChatGPT/Copilot) was used to accelerate boilerplate edits and suggest patterns for error handling, schema design, and tests.
+- AI (ChatGPT/Copilot) was used to accelerate psuedocode and suggest patterns for error handling, schema design.
 All outputs were reviewed and adjusted manually to fit the project conventions and constraints.

 How I'd improve with more time
 -----------------------------